Privacy Policy

 Keeping Your Information Safe

-You will note in the above that the places we store your information are generally considered best in class, and we use two factor authentication (2FA) to access those services—what a pain in the ass that is!
+You will note in the above that the places we store your information are generally considered best in class, and we use two-factor authentication (2FA) to access those services—what a pain in the ass that is!

 And we are careful with our own computers too: